-As above, we will use a color code for nodes in our graphs: green means unknown and we'd like to estimate its value.
-Black means "known" (either through a measurement or other source of knowledge).
+We use a color code for nodes in our graphs: green means unknown and we'd like to estimate its value.
+Black means measureable or known through some means.
+Sometimes, we will use orange to mean some auxiliary data caused by one of the unknown variables.